 Currently a little more than one hundred adults and forty children and adolescents are living in eleven straw-bale houses and about fourty well insulated construction trailers.

-The cooperatively organised village covers over a hundred acres of land; thereof 84 acres of woods, which is managed sustainably.
-The core of the village is a half timbered ecologicaly restored farmhouse, who accommodates the community and seminar rooms.
-In the garden fruits and vegetables are culitvated for self-sufficiency.
-Composting toilets, a sewage treatmant plant and solar panel provide local energy and material cycles.
+The cooperatively organised village covers over a hundred hectars of land; there of 80 hectars of woods, which is managed sustainably.
+The core of the village is a half timbered ecologically restored farmhouse, that accommodates the community and seminar rooms.
+In the garden fruits and vegetables are cultivated for self-sufficiency.
+Composting toilets, a sewage treatment plant and solar panel provide local energy and closed material cycles.

-The slim structures of the village offer the possiblity, to shape social, ecological, economical and cultural aspects.
-In the interaction of all those areas may develop a sustainable whole, that offers space for the diversity, creativity and the different needs of there residents.
+The lean structures of the village offer the possibility, to shape social, ecological, economical and cultural aspects.
+In the interaction of all those areas may develop a sustainable entity that offers space for the diversity, creativity and the different needs of there residents.

 The Ecovillage Sieben Linden is liberal-minded and hospitable village.
-We wellcome people from diverse cultural and social backgrounds, age groups, with and without disabilities.
+We welcome people from diverse cultural and social backgrounds, age groups, with and without disabilities.